 Our preferential system means that the candidate who is elected has the support of the majority of voters in that electorate, whether they were a first, second or other preference.
 Although, this voting system can cause upsets if a leading candidate on first preference votes does not gain the seat after all the preferences have been counted.
 One such electorate where this occurred at the last election is Herbert in Queensland.
 LNP candidate Ewen Jones had 31,361 first preference votes, while Labor’s Cathy O’Toole had 26,900.
 After allocating all the preferences Cathy O’Toole won the seat by just 37 votes.

 It’s been a tough few months for the people living in the UK.
 There was talk about postposing the election after the latest terror attack on Saturday night.
 London Mayor Sadiq Khan was one of the first to state that democracy shouldn’t be put on hold:

 They [the terrorists] want to stop us enjoying the freedoms that we have … they want to stop us voting on Thursday in the general election … we can’t allow them to do that.
 I’m not an advocate of postponing the election, I’m a passionate believer in democracy … One of the things these terrorists hate is democracy.

-In just a few hours Brits get to participate in something that have been fought hard for over many centuries.
+In just a few hours Brits get to participate in something that has been fought hard for over many centuries.
 Voting is such an essential part of the democratic process.
 We really wish them well.